spyder-ide/qtawesome/UPDATE.md

+# How to update font packs

+## FontAwesome

-To update font-awesome or elusive icons, one must
+To update _FontAwesome_ icons, one must:

+- run: python setup.py update_fa5
+- update version number, icon counts and URLs inside:
+  - README.md
+  - qtawesome/docs/source/usage.rst

+## Elusive Icons

+To update _Elusive Icons_, one must:

 - replace the ttf font file with the new version
 - regenerate the json charmap with the `icons.yml` file from the upstream repository: